tytydraco/yessleep/out/I_never_told_my_wife_about_what_happened_in_that_house_I_should_have.md

 I leapt out of bed and saw the box fan we kept in the corner had sparked—plug partially melted into the outlet.

-As I yanked it out, the melting plastic seared my nuckle leaving a scar that remains today.
+As I yanked it out, the melting plastic seared my knuckle leaving a scar that remains today.
 I took the whole fan outside, and left it near the garbage.
 My wife was working third shift at the time, so she wasn’t home.
 I figured I’d deal with the outlet in the morning.

 But when I came home from work the next day, the fan was back in our room.